clarianv/cleanhardata/README.md

 4. Appropriately labels the data set with descriptive variable names.
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity (e.g. walking, sitting) and each subject (or the person who did the experiment).

-# "data" folder
-This folder contains the "ucihar" folder where the input "human activity recognition" data set is in

 ## Input
-The files from the "ucihar" folder
+The files in the "ucihar" folder

-## How to use
-run_analysis()

 ## Expected Output
 ```